-Prior to allocation of any Federal preparedness awards in FFY 2020, sub-recipients must ensure and maintain adoption and implementation of NIMS.
+Prior to allocation of any Federal preparedness awards in FFY 2021, sub-recipients must ensure and maintain adoption and implementation of NIMS.
 NIMS uses a systematic approach to integrate the best existing processes and methods into a unified national framework for incident management.
 Incident management refers to how incidents are managed across all homeland security activities, including prevention, protection, response, mitigation, and recovery.
-Additional information can be found at http://fema.gov/nims-doctrine-supporting-guides-tools.
+Additional information can be referenced in attachment I.